louisiana swamp

 GatorFlage

-From the misty depths of the Louisiana swamps, we've created the world's first swamp Spanish moss Camo.
+From the misty depths of the Louisiana swamps, we've created the world's first swamp Spanish Moss camouflage.
 Unique patterns inspired by the Atchafalaya Basin, Avery Island, Catahoula, Lake Martin and Butte La Rose.
 Each design echoing tangled vines and shadowy bayous while blending you right in with the gators and ancient cypress trees.

 The Avery Island: Avery Island is actually a salt dome in Iberia Parish.
 It is the birthplace of Tabasco Sauce, created in 1868.
 Avery Island is one of Mr. Bordelon's favorites, because he was the Cajun voice for "Chef Claude," for the Tabasco's kiosk in their museum.